dngthanhvy/coffee-script-bot/README.md

 Cleaner version of an existing repository (archived).

+## Twitch streamer search

+The user can request a twitch streamer to get their live status with `!twitch <username>`.

+WIP: the user can request the bot to watch for live statuses of a list of specific streamers.
+Once their live status changes, the bot will notify in the correct channel.

 ## Tenor GIF Search

 The user can request the bot for either a random gif search or a specific gif search.